ericzrinsky/osi/Getting Started with PI Vision Extensibility.md

 The Custom Style Sheet (CSS) provides styling for the Presentation and Configuration layers.

-Create the CSS file for the symbol in the _ext_ folder and name it sym-_symbolPrimer_.css.
+1. Create the CSS file for the symbol in the `ext` folder and name it `sym-_symbolPrimer_.css`.

-Add the following content to the file:
+2. Add the following code to the file:

 ```CSS
 .ConfigLayout {